After the major scales, most people learn the natural minor scales right away, which makes sense as they are two of the most used scales in music.

 The E Natural Minor Scale – General Knowledge

 The natural minor scale comes from the major scale – you can say that the natural minor scale is built upon the 6th degree of the major scale.
-What does this mean exactly?
+But what does this mean exactly?

 In the case of E minor, since it is the 6th degree of G Major, we know that they will both have the same notes.